ihaveamac/ninfs/README.md

 * Install ninfs with `py -3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`

 ### macOS
-Versions of macOS supported by Apple are highly recommended.
-OS X Mavericks is the oldest version that should work.
-[FUSE for macOS](https://osxfuse.github.io/) is required.
+Versions of macOS supported by Apple are highly recommended. macOS Sierra is the oldest version that should work. [macFUSE](https://osxfuse.github.io/) is required.

 No standalone build is available at the moment.